 Physical therapists and student loan debt

 Physical therapists (PTs) graduate with a ton of student loan debt.
-According to a report by the Commission on Accreditation in Physical Therapy Education (CAPTE), in 2018-2019, the median physical therapy program at a private school cost $112,714, while the median program cost at a public school was $65,170.
+According to a report by the Commission on Accreditation in Physical Therapy Education (CAPTE), in 2020-2021, the median physical therapy program at a private school cost $114,210, while the median program cost at an in-state public school was $66,709.
 These amounts don’t include room and board expenses.

-It’s easy for a physical therapist to come out of school with six-figure student loan debt.
-At Student Loan Planner, the average debt of our PT clients is $170,716.
+It’s easy for physical therapists and other healthcare providers to come out of school with a six-figure loan amount.
+At Student Loan Planner®, the average debt of our PT school clients is $170,716.
 With such high debt, what is the best option for repayment?

 Student loan refinancing for physical therapists

 Student loan refinancing for physical therapists makes sense, especially if you want to work in the private sector.
 Refinancing can potentially lower your interest rate, which could cut thousands of dollars of interest charges off your student loans.
-Getting a lower rate means more of your payment goes toward paying off the loan principal.
+Getting the lowest rate means more of your student loan payments go toward paying off the loan principal.

 When you refinance federal student loans, they become private student loans.
 This means you’d lose access to federal protections like loan forgiveness, income-driven repayment plans, and deferment and forbearance options.
-Borrowers will want to be certain that they don’t need access to federal programs like this before moving forward with refinancing.
+Borrowers will want to be certain that they don’t need access to federal programs like this before moving forward with refinancing loan terms.

-To get a good interest rate through refinancing, you’ll need to have excellent credit or use a cosigner with such credit.
+To get a good interest rate through refinancing, you’ll need to have a good credit score or use a cosigner with such credit.

 Pro and cons to refinancing for physical therapists

 Every loan repayment strategy has its benefits and shortcomings.
 Refinancing is no different.
-What are the positives of student loan refinancing?
+What are the positives of student loan refinancing with a private lender?
 While it could lower your monthly loan payments, the real benefit is using it to pay off your debt quickly.
 The total amount of your loan is lower when you refinance.
 This is because you’ll pay less interest over the life of your loan with a lower interest rate.